Blinken in Poland for talks on security, refugees | Law-Order

 Blinken in Poland for talks on security, refugees

-Rau said Poland would continue to welcome refugees regardless of nationality, race and religion: "The attack on Ukraine already transformed Europe and its sense of security."
-He also said Poland would not accept any territorial changes brought about by "unprovoked, illegal aggression".
+WAR CRIMES Rau said Poland would continue to welcome refugees regardless of nationality, race and religion: "The attack on Ukraine already transformed Europe and its sense of security."

+Poland will not accept any territorial changes brought about by "unprovoked, illegal aggression", he added.
+Poland is also setting up a centre to document war crimes committed in Ukraine.
+Rau said he had discussed with Blinken cooperation with the United States on this issue.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)